rails/rails/guides/source/constant_autoloading_and_reloading.md

 that time.

-But since autoloading happens on demand, if the top-level `User` by chance was not yet loaded then Rails has no way to know whether `Amin::User` should load it or raise `NameError`.
+But since autoloading happens on demand, if the top-level `User` by chance was not yet loaded then Rails has no way to know whether `Admin::User` should load it or raise `NameError`.

 These kind of name conflicts are rare in practice, but in case there's one